 At least one hour of exploration and activities, during which students look at the displays, try interactive activities and complete paper-based challenges (quizzes, etc).

-Numbers: We prefer working with groups of between 20 and 60 students, however we can accommodate up to 100 students at a time.
-With larger groups we ask you to keep the adult/student ratio down to the recommendations below (approximately - we're not strict).
+Numbers: We prefer working with groups of between 25 and 40 students, however we can accommodate up to 100 students at a time.

 Cost: We understand that not all schools can afford the same prices so our charges are flexible.
 We need to average $5 per student so we'd be very grateful if you could pay this amount.
 However, we don't want anyone to miss out due to lack of funds so if you have a special case, we'll accommodate you for whatever donation you can scrape together.
 We only ask that you are honest about it.

-Teachers and adult helpers are free, with one caveat: If you plan to bring many more adults than the ratios below, please ask them to consider paying.
+Teachers and adult helpers are free, with one caveat: If you plan to bring more adults than the ratios below, please ask them to consider making a donation.

 Health & Safety: We recommend the following adult/student ratios: